f1ow3rss/mellow-linux/README.md

 Rather than changing what makes Arch great, PetalOS builds upon it by offering sensible defaults, a refined visual style, and a foundation that's easy to personalize.
 Whether you're using your computer for development, gaming, content creation, or everyday tasks, PetalOS aims to stay fast, reliable, and out of your way.

-PetalOS is built around the idea that your operating system should adapt to you—not the other way around.
+PetalOS is built around the idea that your operating system should adapt to you, not the other way around.

 ---